New pet… and a mascot…

 Dimitris Kotsaptis, senior at the Public Vocational Training Institute in archaeological conservation (IEK Ilioupolis), will do his 6-month practicum with us.

-Our head conservator Zoe Chalatsi working on the cranium from a jar burial.
+Conservator Zoe Chalatsi working on the cranium from a jar burial.

 Conservator Panagiotis Papavasileiou and volunteer Dan Ehrlich organizing and inventorying hundreds of crates with human skeletal remains.

 The Phaleron human skeletal remains are being transferred at the Wiener Laboratory of the American School of Classical Studies at Athens.
 Here, Jane Buikstra, Melinda Zeder, and Jenifer Neils peeking in on the crates at the storage area.

 Jane Buikstra and Malcolm Wiener before the inauguration of the new building for the Malcolm H. Wiener Laboratory for Archaeological Science, American School of Classical Studies at Athens, wherein the Phaleron Bioarchaeological Project is housed.

 October 6, 2015

 Jane Buikstra and Takis Karkanas visited the ongoing excavations at the Phaleron cemetery.

 Stella Chrysoulaki and Jane Buikstra during the excavation tour.

 Jane Buikstra looking at an exposed burial against the stratigraphy.